-This paper presents a short survey of watermarking technologies.
-Next Aquarelle background is specified, along with the chosen watermarking algorithm, which is convenient for the project.
+Next we focus mainly on keys issues, and conclude that a trusted third party is needed to establish a verification service of watermarks.
 Next the DHWM key exchange is presented, based on the simple idea that watermarking and verification can be separated.
 This scheme uses the Diffie-Hellman key-exchange protocol.
 Next some hints on the implementation of the scheme and on its correctness are given.